-John Stuart Mill (1806–1873) was another English political philosopher and write a very famous essay: “On Liberty,” which defined the limits of state involvement in human liberty.
+John Stuart Mill (1806–1873) was a seminal English political philosopher and author of a very famous essay: “On Liberty,” which defined the limits of state involvement in human liberty.
 He was also a utilitarian philosopher and advocate of women’s rights.

 Mill’s key contributions